Doumiri-Ali/AI-AGENTS-Costumer-Support-demo/README.md

 3. Set up your environment variables:
    - `GROQ_API_KEY`: Your API key for Groq.
+   - `$HUGGING_FACE_API_KEY$`: Your API key for Hugging face.
-   - Optionally, set up other API keys if using alternative LLMs:
+   - Optionally, set up other API keys if using alternative ANTHROPIC LLM :
      - `ANTHROPIC_API_KEY`
-     - `TAVILY_API_KEY`

 4. Start the Streamlit application: